 Name of Program Objective Timeframe in Housing Element Status of Program Implementation 13.
-Large Sites for To assist the development of housing for lower income Develop the incentive program by December The City continues to evaluate Housing for households on larger sites, the City will facilitate land 1 ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' options for an Incentive Program; Lower Income divisions, lot line adjustments, and specific plans resulting in provide incentives throughout planning however, in the interim, is open Households i i to working with property owners • • and affordable housing Department developers to explore potential and market the availability of sites with the best potential incentives on a case-by-case for development.
+Large Sites for To assist the development of housing for lower income Develop the incentive program by December The City continues to evaluate Housing for households on larger sites, the City will facilitate land 2014, identify sites by December 2014, then Lower Income divisions, lot line adjustments, and specific plans resulting in however, in the interim, is open Households parcels sizes that facilitate multifamily developments period, as projects are submitted to the to working with property owners affordable to lower income households.
+The City will work Economic and Community Development and affordable housing with property owners and non-profit developers to target Department developers to explore potential and market the availability of sites with the best potential incentives on a case-by-case for development.
 In addition, the City will offer the basis.
-The City also routinely following incentives for the development of affordable provides information (maps, housing which may include but is not limited to: aerials, etc.) regarding both large streamlining and expediting the approval process for and small sites that are land division for projects that include affordable potentially available to all housing units, multifamily developers that approach the City looking for ministerial review of lot line adjustments, development opportunities. deferral or waiver of fees related to the subdivision development opportunities. for projects affordable to lower income households, provide technical assistance to acquire funding, and modification of development requirements.
-Pursuant to SB 520, the City must address the potential Facilitate the development, maintenance The City has continued to provide Persons with constraints to housing for persons with disabilities.
-In and improvement of housing for persons information about its reasonable Disabilities with disabilities.
+The City also routinely following incentives for the development of affordable provides information (maps, housing which may include but is not limited to: aerials, etc.) regarding both large streamlining and expediting the approval process for and small sites that are land division for projects that include affordable potentially available to all housing units, multifamily developers that ministerial review of lot line adjustments, approach the City looking for • deferral or waiver of fees related to the subdivision development opportunities. for projects affordable to lower income households, • provide technical assistance to acquire funding, and modification of development requirements.
+14. Housing for Pursuant to SB 520, the City must address the potential Facilitate the development, maintenance The City has continued to provide Persons with constraints to housing for persons with disabilities.
+In and improvement of housing for persons information about its reasonable Disabilities addressing this requirement, the State HCD focuses on the with disabilities.
 Continue to publicize accommodation procedures and zoning and land use provisions for a variety of housing information about the City's reasonable services available in the region. types suitable for persons with disabilities.
-Another accommodation procedures at public counters and on the City's website. land use policies and zoning regulations for housing for persons with disabilities.
-Both the Federal Fair Housing Act and the California Fair Employment and Housing Act direct local governments to make reasonable accommodations (i.e. modifications or exceptions) to allow disabled persons an equal opportunity to use and enjoy a dwelling.
-Existing City practice provides reasonable accommodation for disabled person housing on
+Another accommodation procedures at public concern is the provision of flexibility in the application of counters and on the City's website. land use policies and zoning regulations for housing for persons with disabilities.
+Poth the Enderal Eair Housing Act and the California Eair Both the Federal Fair Housing Act and the California Fair Employment and Housing Act direct local governments to make reasonable accommodations (i.e. modifications or exceptions) to allow disabled persons an equal opportunity to use and enjoy a dwelling.
+Existing City practice provides reasonable accommodation for disabled person housing on reasonable accommodation for disabled person nousing on